Author byline as per print journal: Brian Godman, BSc, PhD; Claudia Wild, PhD; Alan Haycox, PhD

 Alan Haycox3, PhD

-2Division of Clinical Pharmacology, Karolinska Institute, Karolinska University Hospital Huddinge, SE-14186 Stockholm, Sweden
+2Division of Clinical Pharmacology, Karolinska Institutet, Karolinska University Hospital Huddinge, SE-14186 Stockholm, Sweden

 3Health Economics Centre, University of Liverpool Management School, University of Liverpool, Chatham Street, L69 7ZH Liverpool, UK